We’ll Help You Make The Change…

 Once we understand the legal framework and nature of your development, then we can advise on the best way to change agents most efficiently.
 Sometimes you have the power to effect change easily and sometimes it takes a more formal process.

-Sometimes for a variety of reasons this may not be an option, and you then usually have the following options.
-Click to find out more:
+Sometimes for a variety of reasons this may not be an option, however there are alternative solutions.

 Buy the freehold (usually collectively under enfranchisement)

 Other more complex and less commonly occurring legal frameworks under which properties are demised do also exist and we are always happy to offer advice on an individual basis.
-We have good relationships with a number of developers and freeholders and are always pleased to get involved to try and effect change with the minimal of upheaval.
+We have good relationships with a number of Developers and Freeholders and are always pleased to get involved to try and effect change with the minimal of upheaval.

 We can assist and guide you through any of the aforementioned processes or put you in touch with specialist professionals who can undertake the process for you.